The application process:

 Karima El Azhary from Morocco.
 Her ISA project is dedicated to providing new composite insulation materials and carbon-negative construction materials to be used in both new and already existing buildings.
 With her project, Karima aims to contribute to the improvement of energy efficiency of buildings and provide carbon-negative construction material, through a set of technical solutions that consists of promoting the use of bio-based, ecological, sustainable, available, and low-cost natural materials.
 These materials are based on natural fibers and poultry waste and they show their importance in resisting both hot and cold climatic conditions and ensuring a comfortable indoor climate for the inhabitants independently of extremes hot weather, without resorting to excessive energy consumption.
 With this project, she will contribute to goal 11 of SDG- sustainable cities and communities.
 Consequently, these biobased composite materials will allow storing carbon that mitigates climate change, therefore supporting goal 13- climate action.

 Mohammed Alsadeg from Sudan.
 He plans to design and model an absorber-packed column process to capture atmospheric CO2 in order to reduce CO2 accumulation and flue gas from coal-fired power plants and heavy industries in big cities.
-In the El Gezira state, the second-biggest state in Sudan, he will focus on an Industrial city Giad as his study area.
+In El Gezira state, the second-biggest state in Sudan, he will focus on the Industrial city Giad as his study area.
 He decided to focus his project on CO2 absorption since CO2 exhaustion from the industries represents one of the highest polluters in Sudan.
-The impact of the air pollution resulted from the continuous burning of fuels, various models of transport, or as a result of human activities made Mohammad decide to devote his career to developing a model for CO2 absorption.
+The impact of the air pollution resulting from the continuous burning of fuels, various models of transport, or as a result of human activities made Mohammad decide to devote his career to developing a model for CO2 absorption.
 With this project, he will support two goals of the SDG: 11-sustainable cities and communities; and 4- equality education.

 Tamara Ustenko from Ukraine.
 Her ISA project is addressing the problem of textile waste environmental pollution.
 In the textile industry current and projected rates of material consumption are not sustainable.
 In Ukraine, 95% of textile waste goes to landfills and remains as a source of pollution whereas new material is constantly used in order to create expensive designer clothes and accessories.
 To deal with these problems, Tamara will establish an eco-social atelier for creating designer clothes from environmentally friendly raw materials at an affordable price, ensuring reuse, repair, and recycling of the textile waste.
 Furthermore, she will provide training and employment to socially vulnerable groups giving them an opportunity for a future job position.
 With her project, she will support two SDG goals: 12- responsible consumption and production; and 8- decent work and economic growth.